jorritfolmer/TA-dmarc/README.md

 ## Configure inputs for TA-dmarc

-### Directory based
+### Directory input

 TA-dmarc can watch a folder where you drop DMARC aggregate reports manually or otherwise.
 It will process files with .xml, .zip or .xml.gz extension, ingest them into Splunk, and move them to the done/ directory after succesful processing.
 Any invalid .xml, .zip or .xml.gz files are moved to the bad/ directory.

 1. Go to the add-on's configuration UI and configure a new modular input by clicking on the "Inputs" menu.
-2. Click create new input
+2. Click "Create new input"
+2. Select "DMARC directory"
 3. Configure:
-   * Name: e.g. "dmarc-inbox"
+   * Name: e.g. "production_dmarc_indir"
    * Interval: how often to poll the directory where DMARC XML aggregate reports are dropped (see below)
    * Index: what Splunk index to send the aggregate reports to
    * Directory: Location where DMARC aggregate report files are dropped
    * Quiet time: Ignore files that have a modification time of less than n seconds ago.
 You can use this to prevent ingesting large files that are dropped on a share but take some time to transfer
-   * Resolve IP: Whether to resolve the row source_ip in the DMARC XML aggregate reports
+   * Resolve IP: Whether or not to resolve the row source_ip in the DMARC XML aggregate reports
 4. Click add

+### IMAP input

+TA-dmarc can also fetch DMARC aggregate report attachments from mails on an IMAP server.
+It will process attachments in .zip or .gz format and ingest them into Splunk.

+TA-dmarc will leave mail untouched: it uses internal checkpointing to skip mails that have already been ingested into Splunk.

+1. Go to the add-on's configuration UI and configure an account to authenticate with:
+   * Account Name: descriptive account name, e.g. google_dmarc_mailbox
+   * Username: the account to identify with
+   * Password: the password to authenticate with
+2. Next, go to the add-on's configuration UI and configure a new modular input by clicking on the "Inputs" menu.
+2. Click "Create new input"
+3. Select "DMARC mailbox"
+4. Configure:
+   * Name: e.g. dmarc-google
+   * Interval: how often to poll the mailserver for aggregate reports.
+   * Index: what Splunk index to send the aggregate reports to
+   * Global Account: select the account to authenticate with
+   * IMAP server: the imap server to poll
+   * Use SSL: whether or not to use an encrypted connection
+   * Resolve IP: Whether or not to resolve the row source_ip in the DMARC XML aggregate reports

 ## DMARC aggregate reports